Health Gateways

 Public

-- to 2ndthyear to holders of a Master's degree, IEP graduates and students in their 3rd year (minimum) of a health curriculum requesting a reorientation
+- in 2nd year to holders of a Master's degree, IEP graduates and students in 3rd year (minimum) of a health curriculum requesting a reorientation,

-- in the 3thyear to graduates of PhD, Diplôme d'État or Ingénieurs whose title is recognized by the decree of January 13, 2014.
+- in 3rd year to graduates of PhD, Diplôme d'État or Ingénieurs whose title is recognized by the decree of January 13, 2014.

-Bridging admissions are only open to students currently studying in France or the European Union (Master's degree, PhD) and to graduates of French or European institutions.
+Bridging admissions are open only to students currently enrolled in a Master's program in France or the European Union ( PhD), and to graduates of French or European institutions.

 Diplomas issued by all other countries are not eligible for this procedure, even on presentation of a certificate of eligibility issued by the ENIC-NARIC Centre.